Theta rank, levelness, and matroid minors: Introduction

-Equivalently, $V$ is $k$-level if every facet-defining linear function $\ell(\x)$ takes at most $k$ distinct values on $V$.
-We say that a facet $F$ is $k$-level if its facet-defining linear function $\ell(\x)$ takes exactly $k$ distinct values on $V$.
+Equivalently, $V$ is $k$-level if every facet-defining affine function $\ell(\x)$ takes at most $k$ distinct values on $V$.
 The \Defn{levelness} $\Lev(V)$ of $V$ is the smallest $k$ such that $V$ is $k$-level.
-It is easy to see that $\Th(V) \le \Lev(V) - 1$.
+Using polynomial interpolation as before, it is easy to see that $\Th(V) \le \Lev(V) - 1$; see~\cite[Rem.~4.3]{GPT}.
 Hence, the class $\VLevels_k$ of all $k$-level point configurations is a subclass of $\VTheta_{k-1}$.
 A main result of~\cite{GPT} is the following characterization of $\VTheta_1$. \begin{thm}[{\cite[Thm.~4.2]{GPT}}] Let $V$ be a finite point configuration.
 Then $V$ has Theta rank $1$ if and only if $V$ is $2$-level. \end{thm}

 For $k \ge 2$, it can be shown that $\VLevels_k\subsetneq \VTheta_{k-1}$.
 The (convex) polytopes $P = \conv(V)$ for $2$-level point configurations are very interesting.
 They arise in the study of extremal centrally-symmetric polytopes~\cite{SWZ} as well as in statistics under the name of \emph{compressed} polytopes~\cite{Sullivant}.
 Every $2$-level polytope is affinely isomorphic to a $0/1$-polytope which gives them a combinatorial character.
-Nevertheless we lack a genuine understanding of such a family.
+Nevertheless we lack a genuine understanding of this class of polytopes.

 In this paper, we study the subclasses $\MTheta_k \subset \VTheta_k$ of point configurations coming from the bases of \emph{matroids}.
 We recall the notion of matroids and the associated geometric objects in Section~\ref{sec:matroids_pts}.
 In particular, we show that the classes $\MTheta_k$ are closed under taking \emph{minors}.
 This, in principle, allows for a characterization of $\MTheta_k$ in the form of forbidden sub-structures.
 In Section~\ref{sec:2level}, we focus on the class $\MTheta_1$ of matroids of Theta rank $1$ or, equivalently, $2$-level matroids.
 Our first main result is the following.